DeSantis leads Trump in Club for Growth primary polls

-Florida Gov. Ron DeSantis (R) currently leads former President Trump in multiple Club for Growth Action polls ahead of a potential face-off for the 2024 Republican presidential nomination.
+Florida Gov. Ron DeSantis leads former President Trump in multiple Club for Growth Action polls ahead of a potential faceoff for the 2024 Republican presidential nomination.

 Sixteen percent of those surveyed in the Iowa caucus poll remain undecided.